When Bankruptcy Isn’t the Solution, it Usually Still Is

 - $1,130 arrears on child support

-You can eliminate all of that debt, except for the child support.
-This means you’re freeing up a good portion of your income each month so that you can focus on paying down those debts that can be discharged in your bankruptcy case.
-After your bankruptcy case is filed, you can also pay off so-signed debt if you want to make sure that the co-signer isn’t required to pay that debt.
+You can eliminate all of that debt, except for child support.
+This means you’re freeing up a good portion of your income each month so that you can focus on paying down those debts that cannot be discharged in your bankruptcy case.
+After your bankruptcy case is filed, you can also pay off co-signed debt if you want to make sure that the co-signer isn’t required to pay that debt.
 Not only that, but we have helped literally hundreds of our clients discharge their car loan and obtain a new vehicle.
 It’s all about starting new.
 It’s about wiping the slate clean and picking up the pieces without the stress of financial problems.